There are 3 calls, scheduled as followed:

 Getting a reference letter from a potential supervisor, does not mean, however, that in case the student passes STEP 2 of the selection process that s/he will automatically be supervised by the person of her/his choice.
 Decisions need to be made only during the official matching process.
 The tentative supervisor may change her/his mind and/or the prospective student might have found another supervisor.
 In the final selection step, only candidates with a supervisor who has agreed and confirmed the supervision will be eligible.

-We ask to submit one reference letter, if possible already from the supervisor the prospective PhD student would like to work with.
+We ask to submit one letter of recommendation, if possible already from the supervisor the prospective PhD student would like to work with in Switzerland.

-If applying under the sandwich model, a second reference letter is mandatory.
-Namely also one from a (potential) co-supervisor in the LMIC.
+If applying under the sandwich model, a letter of recommendation from a (potential) co-supervisor in the LMIC is mandatory.

-During the electronic application process, the applicant will be asked to provide the contact details of (at least) one referee who will write a recommendation.
-Once an initial submission of the application is completed, the applicant will receive a user account and password, which allow to edit the application until the deadline and to request reference letters through the application system.
+During the electronic application process, the applicant will be asked to provide the contact details of (at least) one referee who will write a letter of recommendation.
 A request will be automatically sent to the referee and s/he must complete the recommendation form online.
-The application is only complete once the recommendation letter has been received.
-Also, applicants should be aware that the referee cannot be changed once the proposal is submitted.
+The application is only complete once the letter of recommendation has been received.
 Therefore, we recommend contacting the referee ahead of time to have her/his approval that s/he will submit a recommendation until the application deadline.
 We also recommend confirming a valid email address with the referee.
 Once the referee has provided her/his recommendation, the applicant will be notified through the system.

 It is not a formally defined requirement.
 However applicants should be aware that English is essential for successfully accomplishing a doctoral degree and some faculty members may ask for proof of excellent English skills prior to accept supervision.
 If the prospective PhD student’s Master's study program was taught in English and/or s/he wrote the Master's thesis in English, these are also valid proofs.
 We highly encourage to mention these in the motivation letter when applying.